opencomputeproject/Security/RoT/Protocol/Cerberus_Attestation.md

 Flash authentication is typically used by external RoT devices connected to SPI flash.
-The PCD is used as part of this flow to provide configuration for the SPI clock frequency to use when accessing the flash device.
+The PCD is used as part of this flow to provide configuration for the SPI clock frequency to use when accessing the flash device and other parameters related to interactions with the external processor.
 The rest of the authentication flow only requires a PFM.

 ### Authentication of Firmware Updates